 "No bark now, Fred.
 Why don't you go get some oatmeal?"
 Angel's voice was gentle.

 Buffy felt her heart sink.
-She wasn't sure what she had been expecting.
+She wasn't sure what she'd been expecting.
 Angel picked up strays all the time.
 That's what he did, helped those that had nowhere else to turn.
 It didn't mean anything.
 But something about this one bothered her more than most.
 "Listen, you sound really busy with Fred and all, and I know Giles needs to talk to you, so I'm going to let you go."

 She didn't say anything, just waited.